cewing/training.python_web/source/presentations/session09.rst

 *Scaffolds*, conversely, can be quite opinionated.
 The one we used has chosen our persistence mechanism (ZODB) and how we will reach our code (Traversal).

+.. class:: incremental

+You do not have to use *scaffolds* to start a project, but it can help.

 Project Layout